coffee in notting hill

 how we rank

-every cafe on this list earned its place. we score each one on three signals: an nri score (0 to 100) blending review quality, volume, social momentum, web presence, photos, and local credibility; a buzz score (last 30 days of social tags and reviews); and local cred (the share of reviewers who live in town, not just visit). we exclude every chain. independents only.
+every cafe on this list earned its place. we score each one on three signals: an nri score (0 to 100) blending review quality, volume, social momentum, web presence, photos, and local credibility; a buzz score (last 30 days of social tags and reviews); and local cred (the share of reviewers who live in town, not just visit). we exclude every chain. independents only.15 listings

 faq